gradient in curvilinear coordinates

 where

-The notations , etc., denote the tangent vectors corresponding to infinitesimal changes in , etc. respectively.
-Concretely, in terms of Cartesian coordinates, is the vector .
 And similarly for the other variables.
-(There is a deep reason for using the seemingly strange notation: see Leibniz notation for vector fields for details.)
+(There is a deep reason for using the seemingly strange notation:

 2 Polar coordinate system

-This is just the special case of the cylindrical coordinate system where we chop off the coordinate.
+This is just the special case of the cylindrical coordinate system where we chop off the z coordinate.
 Thus

 3 Spherical coordinate system

-To stave off confusion, note that this is the “mathematicians’ ” convention for the spherical coordinate system .
-That is, is the co-latitude angle, and is the longitudinal angle.
+To stave off confusion, note that this is the “mathematicians’ ” convention for the spherical coordinate system (ρ,ϕ,θ).
+That is, ϕ is the co-latitude angle, and θ is the longitudinal angle.

 where

-are the unit vectors in the direction of increase of , respectively.
+are the unit vectors in the direction of increase of ρ,ϕ,θ, respectively.

 Title | gradient in curvilinear coordinates |